gtzinos/CandidateEliminationAlgorithm/README.md

 # CandidateEliminationAlgorithm
 Machine Learning Algorithm.
-(Only for Educational Purposes)
+(Tested only for Educational Purposes)